-The SNA and TNAI used to have combined Annual Conference, but due to the increase in number of delegates it was felt in 1960 to hold separate Conferences for the student Nurses.
+The SNA and TNAI used to have combined Annual Conference, but due to the increase in the number of delegates, it was felt in 1960 to hold separate Conferences for the student Nurses.
 Since 1961 the student Nurses are having separate Biennial Conferences.
 These are held alternately with TNAI Conferences.

-General committee consists of President of TNAI, Vice president, Treasurer of TNAI, SNA Advisor, Secretaries of SNA state branches.
-Secretary General, TNAI.
+The General Committee consists of the President of TNAI, Vice president, Treasurer of TNAI, SNA Advisor, Secretaries of SNA State Branches, Secretary-General, TNAI.

 - To help students to uphold the dignity and ideals of the profession for which they are qualifying.

-- To promote a cororate spirit among students for common good.
+- To promote a corporate spirit among students for common good.